 Veterans certifying official

 The role of the VA Certifying Official is to certify semester enrollment and monitor academic progress that is reported to the VA.
 The Certifying Official is knowledgeable on each educational chapter offered through the VA and can provide general information but is not an employee of the Department of Veterans Affairs and does not have access to veteran records.
 If you have specific questions or require specific information please contact the Department of Veterans Affairs at (888) 442-4551.

 The Office of Military and Veterans Affairs—located in Ellsworth Hall, room 1255—assists in creating a smooth transition from service to student.

-Western Michigan University will grant in-state tuition to all individuals who are eligible for VA educational benefits.
+Western Michigan University will apply the in-state tuition rate to all individuals who are eligible for VA educational benefits.
 Additionally, in-state tuition is granted to dependents of those individuals who have honorably served or are serving in the Reserve or Active components of the US Armed Forces and who would otherwise not be eligible for VA educational benefits.